Continual Learning: Applications and the Road Forward: Current continual learning

 While memory costs (for raw samples) are almost always constrained, computational costs are much less so.
-Sometimes simply discussing that there is (almost) no additional computational cost can suffice, yet it is remarkable that in more than 50\% of the papers there is no mention of the computational cost at all.
+Sometimes simply discussing that there is (almost) no additional computational cost can suffice, \Rc{especially in settings where memory is the crucial limiting factor}.
+Yet it is remarkable that in more than 50\% of the papers there is no mention of the computational cost at all.
 When it is compared, it is often done in the appendix.
-There are a few notable exceptions in the survey, which focus explicitly on the influence of the computational cost, either by constraining~\citep{prabhu2023computationally, kumari2022retrospective, ghunaim2023real} or optimizing it~\citep{wang2022sparcl}.
+There are a few notable exceptions among the analyzed papers that focus explicitly on the influence of the computational cost, either by constraining~\citep{prabhu2023computationally, kumari2022retrospective, ghunaim2023real} or optimizing it~\citep{wang2022sparcl,kishore2023incdsi}.
 For a more elaborate discussion of measuring the computational cost, see Section~\ref{subsec:rethinking}.
 Together, these results show that many continual learning methods are developed with a low memory constraint, and with limited attention to the computational cost.
 They are two among other relevant dimensions of continual learning in biological systems~\citep{kudithipudi2022biological} and artificial variants~\citep{Mundt2022}, yet with the naive solutions of the introduction in mind, they are two crucial components of any continual learning algorithm.
 In the next section, we introduce some problems for which continual learning is inevitable.
-They illustrate that methods with a low computational cost is just as well an important setting, yet it has not received the same level of attention.
+They illustrate that methods with a low computational cost are, \Rc{just like methods that work in memory restricted settings}, an important setting, yet they have not received the same level of attention.